Zuzu on #SaveOurVenues cover, "bananas" Liverpool pilot and "very Scouse" new material

 Asked about the progress on new music (her latest EP ‘How It Feels’ arrived last year), Zuzu revealed that elements of her home city have seeped their way into the tunes – which she said are “very Scouse”.

-“I’ve been taking inspiration from the things around me and the people that are around me,” she told NME.
+“I’ve been taking inspiration from the things around me and the people that are around me,” she said.
 “I feel like my new stuff is a lot more authentic cause I’ve recorded and written it in my house.

 “I’ve been spending a lot more time with family, so just their turn of phrase and the way they word things.
 Lyrically and maybe sonically a bit too.”